 - All staff will conduct frequent hand-washing, use alcohol-based hand sanitizer and wear gloves when necessary.
 Hand sanitizing stations and sinks in the public restroom will also be available for guest use.

-- All facility areas will be sanitized hourly throughout the day by our custodial team.
+- All facility areas will be sanitized throughout the day by our custodial team.
 In addition, exhibit staff will also have sanitation supplies to do additional cleaning as needed.

 We’re excited to offer our guests the new Butterfly Pavilion Three-Day Weekend.
 Every Monday beginning September 19, 2022, we won’t schedule school groups or other large groups, easing the crowding guests might find on the weekends or mornings during the school year.

 For those who can’t come on a Monday, you can still find off-peak times to enjoy Butterfly Pavilion.
 In general, the best time to visit Butterfly Pavilion during the week is after 1 pm as early mornings are the best times for school groups.
 On the weekends, it’s generally better to show up early, right when we open, and the busiest time is 2 pm to 4 pm.